oarepo/invenio-rfcs/rfcs/framework-0099-zip-and-extracted.md

 This module will implement the `FileExtractor` interface for ZIP files using the `zipfile` module from the Python standard library.

-There are two sources of the ZIP file and each one needs to have a different processing strategy:
+There are two storage scenarios for the ZIP file, and each requires a different processing strategy:

-1. Locally stored files - these are files that are stored on the local filesystem where we can easily have a random access to any part of the file.
+1. Locally stored files — files stored on the local filesystem, where random access to any part of the file is cheap.

-2. Remotely stored files - these are files that are stored on remote storage backends (e.g., S3, Google Cloud Storage) where we do not have a cheap random access to the file.
-Seeks are expensive as they require a new connection to the remote storage.
+2. Remotely stored files — files stored on remote storage backends (e.g., S3, Google Cloud Storage) where random access is expensive because seeks require new connections.

-To address both cases, we will add a pre-procesing step.
-After file is uploaded, a dedicated file processor will be called.
-This file processor will check the ZIP file and create an index of the contents.
-This index will be stored as a separate JSON file inside the media_files bucket.
-The index will contain all the information needed for the `list` operation, so that we do not need to open the ZIP file for listing.
+To address both cases, we will add a pre-processing step.
+After a file is uploaded, a dedicated file processor will check the ZIP file and create an index of the contents.
+This index will be stored as a separate JSON file inside the associated media files bucket.
+The index will contain all the information needed for the `list` operation, so the ZIP does not need to be opened for listing.

-For remote storage backends, the index will also contain a clone of the file table of contents (TOC) of the ZIP file.
-When a file from the ZIP will be requested, we will use the TOC to feed the `zipfile` module with the information about where the file is located inside the ZIP file.
-This will allow us to extract the file in a single operation without any seeks.
+For remote storage backends, the index will also contain a copy of the ZIP file's table of contents (TOC).
+When a file from the ZIP is requested, we will use the TOC to instruct the `zipfile` module where the file is located inside the archive.
+This allows extracting the file in a single operation without additional seeks.

 ## Previewers

-Currently previewers use a low-level API to access the file content.
-To be able to preview files inside ZIP files in a backward compatible way, we would need to add a "compatibility" layer that would give this access.
+Currently, previewers use a low-level API to access file content.
+To enable previewing files inside ZIP archives in a backward-compatible way, we will add a compatibility layer that exposes archive entries as regular file-like resources.

-## Questions
+## Unresolved questions

-- As support for extractors might require both FileExtractor and FileProcessor, would it make sense to have a contrib module that would provide both?
-Similarly to what is in `invenio_vocabularies.contrib` for specific vocabularies.
+- As support for extractors might require both a `FileExtractor` and a `FileProcessor`, would it make sense to have a contrib module that provides both (similar to `invenio_vocabularies.contrib`)?
   - `invenio_records_resources.contrib.extractors.zip`
   - `invenio_records_resources.contrib.extractors.netcdf`